BenTaylor25/AdventOfCode/2022/README.md

 Day 08: C
 Day 09: Kotlin
 Day 10: Ruby
-Day 11: C++
+Day 11: Lua
-Day 12: Swift
+Day 12: C++
-Day 13: Lua
+Day 13: Rust
-Day 14: TypeScript
+Day 14: Go
-Day 15: Visual Basic
+Day 15: C#
 Day 16: Dart
-Day 17: Go
+Day 17: Rust
-Day 18: Rust
+Day 18: Go
 Day 19: C#
 Day 20: Dart
-Day 21: Go
+Day 21: Rust
-Day 22: Rust
+Day 22: Go
 Day 23: C#
 Day 24: Dart
-Day 25: Random(15)
+Day 25: Random(12)

-15 languages for the first 15 days.
+12 languages for the first 12 days.
 Dart and Rust are languages that I'm actively learning at the moment, so a bias towards those for the last 10 days (especially Dart because I have less experience there).
 I will be working with C# in the near future, so I want to build up some proficiency.
 Go and Rust are languages that I'm especially excited about the future of, so I want to focus on both.
 Python, Java, JavaScript, C, and C++ are all languages that I have a good amount of experience in already.
-Kotlin, Ruby, Swift, Lua, and VB are going to be completely new to me.
+Kotlin, Ruby, and Lua are going to be completely new to me.